k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/03_quiz_jobs_and_batch_services.md

 #### Question 7: Jobs Affinity

-If no affinity is specified when configuring a job then
+If no affinity is specified when configuring a Job then:

-A: The job is run on the next available node.
+A: The Job is run on the next available node.

-B: On a node chosen by Cassandra quorum consistency logic.
+B: The Job is run on a node chosen by Cassandra quorum consistency logic.

-C: The job wont run because an affinity must be specified.
+C: The Job won't run because an affinity must be specified.

-D: The job will be queued until a node specifically requests for it.
+D: The Job will be queued until a node specifically requests for it.

 (**Solution 7: A**)

 #### Question 8: Jobs Types

-The following types of jobs can be defined:
+The following types of Jobs can be defined:

-A: User jobs.
+A: User Job.

-B: Process jobs.
+B: Process Jobs.

 C: Broadway flows.